Philip Francis Thomas: Secretary of the Treasury

 Thomas was appointed United States Secretary of the Treasury in the Presidential Cabinet of President James Buchanan and served from December 12, 1860 until his resignation on January 14, 1861.

 Bureau of Engraving and Printing portrait of Thomas as Secretary of the Treasury.

 When Howell Cobb, the 22nd Secretary of the Treasury resigned in 1860, Buchanan appointed Thomas the 23rd Secretary.
 Thomas reluctantly accepted the position.
 Immediately upon entering office, Thomas had to market a bond to pay the interest on the public debt.
 There was little faith in the stability of the country due to the threat of secession by the Southern United States, and war appeared inevitable.
 Northern bankers refused to invest in Thomas's loan, wary that the money would go to the South.
 Following Interior Secretary Jacob Thompson, Thomas resigned after only a month in response to his failure to obtain the loan.
 However, other sources point to Thomas's "disagreement with (then President) Buchanan's emerging policy concerning South Carolina."
-His letter of resignation reprinted in the New York Times states that his reason for doing so was President Buchanan's reply accepting the resignation in that same New York Tines edition of January 17, 1861—six days after the event—stated that Thomas in his brief tenure as Secretary of the Treasury had discharged "duties in a manner highly satisfactory to myself."
+His letter of resignation reprinted in the New York Times states that his reason for doing so was President Buchanan's reply accepting the resignation in that same New York Times edition of January 17, 1861—six days after the event—stated that Thomas in his brief tenure as Secretary of the Treasury had discharged "duties in a manner highly satisfactory to myself."